Murder of Asunta Basterra: Verdict

 "From the time Doña Charo leaves the garage at 6:14 pm until she arrives at the Galuresa at 6:21 pm, this entire itinerary has been checked and collated."

 Belén Hospido, lawyer for Alfonso BasterraThe examining judge, when questioning Rosario Porto about the movements of that afternoon, told her: "We even have it timed".

 The Sabadell bank camera was not exposed at the trial by either the prosecutor or any of the defendants.
 The same camera had recorded Rosario walking to the garage to pick up the car two months earlier, and the time on that camera had been inspected.
 The cash register, on the other hand, was not inspected.
 Rosario Porto's lawyer: "That box (the cash register of the purchase of the trainers) was never inspected whether it was on time or not, which was done in all the other records of cameras and recordings".

 Alfonso Basterra's defence claimed that the witness saw Asunta with her father but on another day, since Asunta and her father had indeed passed by that same street on another day.

 If Asunta had taken the sedative at her father's house, lorazepam by oral ingestion takes an hour to have its maximum effect, but according to the witness, who saw her walking around 6:23 pm, Asunta was walking normally.
 The explanation given by the toxicologists and the forensic expert who conducted the autopsy is that lorazepam is one of the benzodiazepines that has less effect as a muscle relaxant.
 Asunta could feel a strong drowsiness, but without incoordination of movements or difficulty in walking.
 The defense lawyers stressed that, with such an intake of lorazepam, Asunta would have been comatose at the time and that the amount ingested was, according to forensic experts, "necessarily toxic".
 When questioned by the defense, the witness confirmed that Asunta was walking normally and that if she had been walking strangely she would have noticed it.

 Another problem left by the testimony of Asunta's young classmate and that was treated only in passing in the Atresmedia documentary is where Alfonso was coming from with Asunta, why he had moved away from her house and from the street where Rosario's Mercedes-Benz passes to return later.
-It makes no sense if Alfonso Basterra was trying to avoid the cameras and was only accompanying Asunta to get her into her mother's car as discreetly as possible.
+It makes no sense if Alfonso Basterra was trying to avoid the cameras and was only accompanying Asunta to get her into her mother's car as discreetly as possible, that is, from the street door directly to the vehicle.